Your Friendly Guide to Video Calls — Desktop Edition

 Need to capture a screenshot instead of sharing your whole screen?
 Check out Screenshots Made Simple.

 You can replace your background with a beach, an office, or outer space.
-Fun?
-Absolutely.
-Can it be distracting?
-Also yes.
-Good for hiding a messy room though — no judgment.
-Find it under the little arrow next to your video button, then "Choose Virtual Background."
+Good for hiding a messy room — no judgment.
+Here's how to find it:

 Here's the part where most people get tripped up.
 But I've got you covered.